romanykh/launchdrawer/README.md

 # launchdrawer
-gnome extension to add launchpad-like app drawer
+Gnome extension to add launchpad-like app drawer inspired by Mac OS launchpad This extension written by AI, I simply don't understand JavaScript :) (for now)